A Characterization of Circle Graphs in Terms of Multimatroid Representations: Introduction

 Theorem~\ref{main} shows that the theory of isotropic 3-matroids is quite different from the more familiar theory of graphic matroids: all graphic matroids are representable over all fields, but the only isotropic 3-matroids representable over all fields are those that come from circle graphs.

 Here is an outline of the paper.
 In Section~\ref{sec:reps} we provide some details about sheltering matroids for $\mathcal{Z}_3(G)$.
 In Section~\ref{sec:proof1} we deduce the implication $3 \Rightarrow 1$ of Theorem~\ref{main} from the results of Section~\ref{sec:reps} and Bouchet's circle graph obstructions theorem~\cite{Bco}.
 In Section~\ref{sec:circpart} we summarize the signed interlacement machinery of~\cite{Tsign}, which associates matrices over $GF(2)$ and $\mathbb{R}$ with circuit partitions in 4-regular graphs.
 In Section~\ref{sec:easy} we use this machinery to show that if $G$ is a circle graph, then $\mathcal{Z}_3(G)$ is representable over~$\mathbb{R}$.
 This argument is fairly direct, and suffices to prove the implication $1 \Rightarrow 3$ of Theorem~\ref{main}.
-Getting Condition~2 into the picture is more difficult, because the matrix machinery of~\cite{Tsign} fails over fields with $char(\mathbb{F}) > 2$.
+Getting Condition~2 into the picture is more difficult, because the matrix machinery of~\cite{Tsign} fails over fields with $\textrm{char}(\mathbb{F}) > 2$.
 In Section~\ref{sec:based} we develop a special case of the signed interlacement machinery, which works over all fields.
 In Section~\ref{sec:proof2} we complete the proof of Theorem~\ref{main}, and in Section~\ref{sec:example} we detail the constructions used in the proof for a small example.
-In Sections~\ref{sec:naji} and~\ref{sec:other} we discuss the connections between Theorem~\ref{main} and other characterizations of circle graphs that have appeared in the literature.
+In Section~\ref{sec:naji} we discuss the connection between Theorem~\ref{main} and Naji's characterizations of circle graphs \cite{N1, N}.
+Finally, in Section~\ref{sec:other} we formulate a more detailed form of Theorem~\ref{main} in terms of multimatroids, and we use that to characterize matroid planarity.